|Last updated 22 August 2022|

 scheduled weekly return service from London to Woomera and Adelaide carrying Ministry freight and security-clearance approved

-For reasons not readily apparent, these civil airliners on the Britain-Woomera-Adelaide courier used Adelaide Airport rather than the much more logical LRWE HQ at the new RAAF Edinburgh 10 miles away where WRE HQ was located.
-Instead of having the operation hidden away behind Edinburgh's high security, instead Adelaide aviation ethusiasts were treated to the weekend British courier visits and the sounds of Merlins crackling and back-firing as power was pulled back on the Air Charter Tudors landing at Adelaide Airport, followed by squealing brake drums as they taxied in, chatting with friendly air crew while officious Commonwealth Policemen bustled around shouting threats at anyone with a camera or coming too close to the top secret cargo, even if it was just the passengers' personal suitcases.
+For reasons not readily apparent, these civil airliners on the Britain-Woomera-Adelaide courier used Adelaide (West Beach) Airport rather than the much more logical LRWE HQ at the newly constructed RAAF Edinburgh 10 miles away where WRE HQ was located.
+Instead of having the operation hidden away behind Edinburgh's high security, Adelaide aviation ethusiasts were treated to the weekly British courier visits - the memorable sounds of Merlins crackling and back-firing as power was pulled back on the Air Charter Tudors landing at Adelaide Airport, followed by squealing brake drums as they taxied in, chatting with friendly air crew while officious Commonwealth Policemen bustled around shouting threats at anyone with a camera or coming too close to the top secret cargo, even if it was just the passengers' personal suitcases.
 Dire threats were bellowed at anyone with a camera.
 Rather than use the facilities of the Airport Terminal building, the Tudors parked outside the Australian National Airways hangar where the passengers used a small terminal room in the side of the hangar (originally used by ANA and Guinea Airways).
-Then came the memorable departure with four Merlins bellowing at full power, usually off Runway 23 to allow a long slow climb out over the water of St Vincent Gulf.
+Then came the departure with four Merlins at full power, usually off Runway 23 to allow a long slow climb out over the water of St Vincent Gulf.

 |Skyways Ltd Avro York G-AGNY in 1956 with the Adelaide terminal building under construction behind.|